SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 - **No elastic deformation.** The ROI crops have only 3 voxels of padding.
 - **Single-axis flips, no left–right flip.** The six ROIs form three bilateral pairs with fixed left/right indices and learned positional embeddings.
 - **Rotation ±7°**.
-Enough flip to ensure ROIs not outisde cropped area.
+Enough rotation to ensure ROIs not outisde cropped area.

 ---